 The Texas Quality Matters website was developed by the Center for Policy and Innovation (CPI) at the Texas Department of Aging and Disability Services (DADS).
 This website will direct you to a variety of resources and initiatives.
 Texas Quality Matters will be our way to provide information to you.

-The survey will be open for entry from 8/8/2014 through 9/18/2014.
-Please click on the link below and answer the questions to the best of your ability.
-If you choose to participate in this survey, we ask that you also complete a follow-up survey that will be conducted in September 2015.
-Thank you for providing us with the information we need to tackle this issue.
+If you choose to participate in this survey, we ask that you also complete a follow-up survey to be conducted in September 2015.

 In April 2014, the mandatory requirements for reporting communicable diseases were updated to include Carbapenem Resistant Enterobacteriaceae (CRE) and Multi-drug Resistant Acinetobacter (MDRA).
 While there are many species of Enterobacteriaceae, only CRE-Ecoli and CRE — Klebsiella are on the list of notifiable conditions.
-The full list of notifiable conditions is available on the Department of State Health Services (DSHS) website http://www.dshs.state.tx.us/idcu/investigation/conditions/.
+The full list of notifiable conditions is available on the Texas Department of State Health Services (DSHS) website.

 Each facility should have policies in place to ensure appropriate infection prevention precautions are initiated once a case of CRE or MDRA is identified, even if infection control staff is not on-site.
 In addition, the facility should ask the laboratory to save the isolates for 3 months to allow for identification of any related cases through DNA fingerprinting.